-New in AVP 3.0, D.WARP is Kolor's answer to stitching issues.
+New in AV 3.0, D.WARP is Kolor's answer to stitching issues.
 It is a parallax compensation algorithm.
 This means that computer vision automatically fixes the viewpoint differences between two videos.
 It goes beyond just fixing parallax, it also helps with synchronization issues and rolling shutter glitches.
 We believe D.WARP will also allow to fix most of the stitching issues coming from your shots and this will dramatically reduce the time needed to fix stitching issues during post-production.

 See our FAQ for more details.